Create a Vuser script in Eclipse

 - In the Installed JREs list, click the appropriate check box (for example, jre17) to instruct Eclipse to use this version.

 Method 1: Create a script in VuGen, and develop it further in Eclipse

 Open VuGen and create a new Java type script.

 Record or add steps as you normally would.

 Click the Open in Eclipse button on the toolbar.
-If this is the first time you are opening Eclipse from VuGen, a message box prompts you to enter the Eclipse location.
+If this is the first time you are opening Eclipse from VuGen, a dialog box prompts you to enter the location of the Eclipse IDE.
 VuGen automatically copies the required files in Eclipse's dropins folder.
-Eclipse opens with your current script in the Package Explorer pane.
+Eclipse opens with your current script in the Project Explorer pane.

 Method 2: Create the script in Eclipse